Deploying TensorFlow Lite on Android Devices

 Initializing TensorFlow Lite in Your App

-Initializing the TensorFlow Lite interpreter on Android involves loading the model file and setting specific model parameters.
+Initializing the TensorFlow Lite interpreter on Android involves loading the model file and setting specific parameters.
 It also involves setting up the interpreter with a pre-trained model so that it’s ready to perform inference tasks.

 Here’s what happens during the initialization process: